veltman/flubber/README.md

 ### How to use

-Flubber mostly expects your shape inputs to be either an SVG path string or an array of `[x, y]` points (a "ring"):
+Flubber expects a shape input to be either an SVG path string or an array of `[x, y]` points (a "ring"):

 ```js
 "M100,100 L200,100 L150,200Z" // A triangle as a path string